AlacrisIO/legicash-facts/invariants.md

   * Relationship with user chain:
     * the state of the user-account is always making progress
   * Relationship with other side chains:
-    * Takes part honestly in bankruptcy proceedings for and mass exits from other facilitators (see section below).
+    * Takes part honestly in bankruptcy proceedings for and mass exits from other operators (see section below).

 Note that if the side-chain data structure includes suitable indexes with redundant copies of all